2023 East Timorese parliamentary election: Electoral system

-The 65 members of the National Parliament were elected from a single nationwide constituency by closed list proportional representation.
-Parties were required to have a woman in at least every third position in their list.
-Seats were allocated using the d'Hondt method with an electoral threshold of four percent.
+The Secretáriado Técnico de Administração Eleitoral (STAE) provides a total of 1,472 polling centres and 1,850 polling stations in the country.
+There are 890,145 people registered on the electoral rolls, 11,800 of whom are abroad.
+Polling stations are therefore also being prepared in Australia (Darwin, Melbourne and Sydney), Portugal (Lisbon, Porto and Beja), South Korea (Gwangju and Seoul) and the United Kingdom (Crewe, Dungannon, Peterborough and Oxford).
+About 20,000 people are working to conduct the election on polling day.
 Voters had to cast their ballots in their home municipality, which meant that many residents of the capital Dili had to travel to their homes on election day.
 Following experience in the last presidential elections, a voting centre is now to be opened in Dili for each East Timorese municipality in the parliamentary elections as well, in order to save voters the trip.
 The Secretáriado Técnico de Administração Eleitoral (STAE) plans to provide a total of 1500 polling centres and 1880 polling stations in the country.